-Watch We Summon the Darkness on VOD
+Watch We Summon the Darkness on Netflix and VOD

 Marc Meyers is the director of We Summon the Darkness.
 Prior to making this new movie, Marc Meyers directed My Friend Dahmer (2017) which I enjoyed.
 It’s about Jeffrey Dahmer’s high school years and offers some interesting insights.

 The screenplay was written by Alan Trezza and I guess he’s to blame for the ending if this was his intention all along.
 Alan Trezza also wrote the horror-comedy Burying the Ex from 2014 which also starred Alexandra Daddario and was directed by Joe Dante (Nightmare Cinema, Gremlins).